-Recommendation 3: Investing in Research related to Open Hardware Platforms.
-The findings in this study have identified the need for creating a more open hardware ecosystem in the post-exascale and post-Moore eras, relative to current and past approaches for hardware acquisition.
-In the interest of future Science needs, the subcommittee recommends that the Office of Science foster this ecosystem by investing in research related to open hardware platforms, i.e., platforms built using open interfaces that support high-performance and reliable integration of components from different hardware providers.
+Recommendation 3: Investing in Research related to Platforms with Open Hardware interfaces and components.
+The findings in this study have identified a growing trend in the use of open hardware interfaces and components in the post-exascale and post-Moore eras, relative to current and past approaches for hardware acquisition.
+In the interest of future Science needs, the subcommittee recommends that the Office of Science foster this ecosystem by investing in research related to open hardware platforms, i.e., platforms built using open interfaces that support high-performance and reliable integration of open hardware components with proprietary components from different hardware providers.